 How Insurance Agents and Brokers Make Money

-Like most small business owners, you probably purchase your insurance policies through an insurance agent or broker.
-The functions performed by insurance agents are similar, but not identical, to those performed by brokers.
-This article will explain how they differ.
-It will also explain how agents and brokers make money from the premiums you pay your insurers.
+Many small business owners purchase business insurance policies through an insurance agent or broker.
+While insurance agents and brokers perform similar functions, there are some differences between the two.
 Except where noted, the following discussion applies to agents and brokers selling property/casualty insurance.

 Agent Versus Broker

 Agents and brokers act as intermediaries between you (the insurance buyer) and your insurers.
-Each has a legal duty to help you obtain appropriate coverage at a reasonable price.
+Both have a legal duty to help you obtain appropriate coverage at a reasonable price.
 Each must have a license to distribute the type of insurance he or she is selling.
-An agent or broker must also adhere to the regulations enforced by your state insurance department.
+Each must adhere to the regulations enforced by your state insurance department.

 The main difference between a broker and an agent has to do with whom they represent.
 An agent represents one or more insurance companies.
 He or she acts as an extension of the insurer.
-A broker, on the other hand, represents the insurance buyer.
+A broker represents the insurance buyer.

-Agents are either captive or independent.
+Agents serve as representatives of insurance companies and may be captive or independent.
 A captive agent represents a single insurer.
-Agents that represent Allstate or State Farm are captive agents.
+Agents that represent Farmers Insurance or State Farm are captive agents.
 An independent agent represents multiple insurers.

-To sell insurance products on behalf of a particular insurer, an agency must have an appointment with that insurer.
-An appointment is a contractual agreement that outlines the specific products the agency may sell.
-It also specifies the commissions the insurer will pay for each product.
-The contract usually describes the agency's binding authority, meaning its authority to initiate a policy on the insurer’s behalf.
-The agent may have permission to bind some types of coverage but not others.
+An insurance agency sells policies on behalf of insurers that have granted it an appointment.
+An appointment is a contractual agreement that specifies the types of products the agency may sell and the commission the insurer will pay for each.
+The contract usually describes the agency's binding authority, meaning its authority to initiate a policy.
+An agent may have permission to bind some types of coverage but not others.

 While some captive agents are salaried, most agents and brokers rely on commissions for income.

 Commissions are paid out of premiums charged to policyholders by insurers.
-These may include base commissions and contingent commissions.
+These may include base commissions as well as supplemental commissions or contingent commissions.

 Base commission is the “normal” commission earned on insurance policies.
-Base commission is expressed in terms of a percentage of premium and varies by type of coverage.
-For instance, an agent might earn say, a 10 percent commission on workers compensation policies and 15 percent on general liability policies.
-Suppose that you purchase a liability policy from the Elite Insurance Company through the Jones Agency, an independent agent.
-Jones earns a 15 percent commission on general liability policies.
+It is expressed as a percentage of premium and varies by type of coverage.
+For instance, your agent might earn a 15 percent commission on general liability policies and a 10 percent commission on workers compensation policies.
+If you purchase a liability policy for a $2,000 premium, your agent will collect $2,000 from you, retain $300 in commission, and send the remaining $1,700 to your insurer.

-To encourage agents to write new business, some insurers pay a higher commission for new policies than for renewals.
-For instance, an insurer that pays 10 percent for a new workers compensation policy might pay only 9 percent when the policy is renewed.
+Some insurers try to encourage agents and brokers to write new policies by paying a higher base commission for new policies than for renewals.
+For instance, an insurer might pay a 10 percent commission for a new workers compensation policy but only 9 percent when the policy is renewed.

 Your agent or broker should provide you with a compensation disclosure statement that outlines the types of commissions the agency or brokerage receives from its insurers.
 This document should state whether the agency or brokerage receives base commissions only, or if it also receives contingent commissions.

 Agents and brokers that sell life insurance also earn commissions.
 However, a life agent earns most of the commission he or she makes during the first year of the policy.
-The commission may be 70 percent to 120 percent of the premium in the first year, but 4 percent to 6 percent of the premium for a renewal.
+The commission might be 70 percent to 120 percent of the premium in the first year, but four percent to six percent of the premium for a renewal.